SviatoslavBordovski/Short_cli_projects/README.md

 <br>
 Do not worry about error checking the user input - assume the user types numbers properly.
 <br>
-<b>Program can hadle the errors in tthe terminal caused by user when he/she enters words instead of the numbers.</b>
+<b>Program can handle the errors in the terminal caused by user when he/she enters words instead of the numbers.</b>